ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 Making provable statements about the state of Optimism requires a [cryptographic commitment](https://en.wikipedia.org/wiki/Commitment_scheme) in the form of the root of the Optimism's [state trie](https://medium.com/@eiki1212/ethereum-state-trie-architecture-explained-a30237009d4e).
 Optimism's state is updated after each block, so this commitment will also change after every block.
-Commitments are regularly published to smart contract on Ethereum called the [`StateCommitmentChain`](https://etherscan.io/address/0xBe5dAb4A2e9cd0F27300dB4aB94BeE3A233AEB19).
+Commitments are regularly published to a smart contract on Ethereum called the [`StateCommitmentChain`](https://etherscan.io/address/0xBe5dAb4A2e9cd0F27300dB4aB94BeE3A233AEB19).

 (diagram)